 Manage Your Time

 One facet of time management is knowing when to say no to an obligation.
-This can be a social function, an additional class, or even a romantic opportunity.
+This can be a social function, additional class, or even a romantic opportunity.
 It’s important to recognize when you simply don’t have time to fit in additional responsibilities.
-By saying no, you can make sure that you avoid potentially stressful obligations.
+By saying no, you can avoid potentially stressful obligations.

 Managing Stress in College

-Getting enough sleep is crucial for your emotional wellbeing.
-By getting enough sleep (at least 7 hours a night for adults), you can actually improve your mental health.
+Getting enough sleep is crucial for your emotional well-being.
+By getting enough sleep (at least seven hours a night for adults), you can actually improve your mental health.
 More sleep can give you more energy, which could allow you to make it through stressful situations more easily.